polius/meteornext-docs/docs/guides/administration.md

 **SLACK**

-- **Enable Notifications**: Enable this option to receive an Slack notification everytime a deployment finishes, showing some information about it.
+- **Enable Notifications**: Enable this option to receive a Slack notification every time a deployment finishes, showing some information about it.
 It's useful if you want to track all the deployments that are being done in real-time.
     - **Channel Name**: The Slack channel's name to send the notifications.
-    - **Webhook URL**: The Slack's weebhook URL to sent all the notifications.
+    - **Webhook URL**: The Slack's webhook URL to sent all the notifications.

 ### Monitoring